First, let’s take a deeper look at all the uses pliers have.

 The spring-loaded pliers allow for easy use, and the titanium coated jaws are strong enough to remove the toughest hooks on top of having the ability to crimp split shot, as well as having a split ring tool.

-The tungsten carbide cutters are fully replaceable and are strong enough to cut through any type of line you desire.
+The tungsten carbide cutters are fully replaceable and are heavy duty enough to cut through any type of line you desire.
 The sheath, belt loop clasp, and lanyard ensure you will never lose your pliers either on your boat or in the water.

 Booms Pliers are made from anodized aluminum which makes them perfect for saltwater as well as freshwater fishing.
 The tungsten carbide cutters will work with all line types and are fully replaceable.